SciML/DiffEqDocs.jl/docs/src/features/ensemble.md

 prob = ODEProblem((u,p,t)->1.01u,0.5,(0.0,1.0))
 ```

-For our Monte Carlo simulation, we would like to change the initial condition around.
+For our ensemble simulation, we would like to change the initial condition around.
 This is done through the `prob_func`.
 This function takes in the base problem
 and modifies it to create the new problem that the trajectory actually solves.
 Here we will take the base problem, multiply the initial condition by a `rand()`,